ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba.md

 existing ILLIXR transport.
 No desktop address needs to be entered on the headset.
 The desktop waits up to 120 seconds for the app by default; change this with `--quest-connect-timeout SECONDS`.

+The Java listener is an optional UDP address bootstrap, chosen because Java owns NativeActivity startup and teardown.
+It learns the desktop's reachable IP from the packet source; native C++ backends carry ongoing tracking and video.
+Existing `ILLIXR_SERVER_IP`, `ILLIXR_TCP_SERVER_IP`, `ILLIXR_TCP_CLIENT_IP`, and TCP/UDP port environment settings are retained.
+A preconfigured Boba client starts without waiting for discovery; generic offload builds start directly with their configured addresses.
+The optional `illixr_server_ip` Android intent remains available in Boba.

 Allow UDP ports 9010 and 9003 and TCP port 9001 on the local firewall.
 The app must be open because a stopped Android application cannot be awakened over an